Cystic Fibrosis Airway Research Group and Respiratory X-Ray Imaging Laboratory

 nathan.rout-pitt@adelaide.edu.auDr Nathan Rout-Pitt completed his PhD at the 成人大片 in 2015 with a focus on bone disease in the group of lysosomal storage disorders called Mucopolysaccharidoses.听

 In late 2015, Nathan joined CFARG where he managed the vector production core, producing lentiviral vectors for CFARG and Australia-wide laboratories.
 During this time he developed and published a method to scale up vector production by as much as 5x.
-In 2018 Nathan began investigating airway remodeling and fibrosis development in CF lungs.
+In 2018 Nathan began investigating airway remodelling and fibrosis development in CF lungs.
 A $75,000 Women's and Children's foundation grant allowed him to begin exploring the alterations in cellular architecture of our Phe508del and 510X CF rat models and their sensitivity to the process of epithelial-mesenchymal transition, which under chronic inflammatory conditions leads to fibrosis.听

 Nathan briefly left CFARG for a year (2021) to return to lysosomal storage disorders and bone disease, this time looking at Gaucher disease, before returning in 2022.
 Nathan is continuing to investigate the mechanisms that lead to fibrosis in CF airways and with his expertise in bone is also investigating CF bone disease (CFBD) which typically presents with decreased bone mineral volume and short stature and higher risk of fractures.
 Decreased trabecular number around the growth plate of long bones and previously reported issues at the hypertrophic zone indicate that there is a need to better understand mechanisms at play in the growth plate causing CFBD, so that we can improve bone health outcomes and better quality of life.听